 The Alaskan Malamute is a working dog breed that was originally bred to pull heavy cargo over long distances in the Arctic.
-It should therefore come as no surprise that Malamutes love to exercise; but how much should you exercise an Alaskan Malamute need?
-Keep reading for everything you need to know!
+It should therefore come as no surprise that Malamutes love to exercise; but how much should you exercise an Alaskan Malamute exactly?

 As a result, Malamutes are a highly energetic breed with a lot of endurance.
 They can happily work for many hours a day and thrive in working environments, but how does this energy transfer to Mals in domestic environments?

 People often underestimate the exercise requirements of an Alaskan Malamute.
 It is commonly assumed that the larger the breed, the lazier they are but this simply isn’t true for Malamutes.
 In fact, statistics have shown that 1 in 5 Alaskan Malamutes are not even regularly walked by their owners!

 The simple fact is that Malamutes need to be exercised every single day.
 We personally recommend giving your Malamute at least one to two hours of vigorous exercise every day but longer sessions are definitely advised.
 This is pretty much the same as the exercise requirement of the husky, a similar type of dog.

 If you find it hard to make time to exercise your Malamute due to work or other commitments, we suggest blocking out time specifically dedicated to them.